-Group of philosophers and scientists who gathered round Hans Reichenbach in late 1920s.
-Among its members were H. Reichenbach, K. Grelling, C. G. Hempel, D. Hilbert, R. von Mises.
-The Berlin Circle’s name was Die Gesellschaft für Empirische Philosophie (Society for Empirical Philosophy).
+The Berlin Circle was a group of philosophers and scientists who gathered round Hans Reichenbach in late 1920s.
+Among its other members, were K. Grelling, C. G. Hempel, D. Hilbert, R. von Mises.
+The Berlin Circle's name was Die Gesellschaft für Empirische Philosophie (Society for Empirical Philosophy).
 It joined up with the Vienna Circle; together they published the journal Erkenntnis that was edited by both Rudolf Carnap and Hans Reichenbach, and they organized several congresses on scientific philosophy, the first of which was held in Prague in 1929.

 Article printed from Internet Encyclopedia of Philosophy: http://www.iep.utm.edu/berlincr/

 Copyright © The Internet Encyclopedia of Philosophy.
 All rights reserved.